 - Management's base case forecasts are based on its normal budget and forecasting process.
-We understood and assessed this process, including the assumptions used, for 2023 and 2024 and assessed whether there was adequate support for these assumptions.
-We also considered the reasonableness of the monthly phasing of cash flows. - The Company is reliant on its parent company for ongoing support, including not seeking repayment of existing intercompany loans and to repay any amounts deposited by the Company as part of the parent company's cash pool sweeping arrangements.
-We have assessed the ability and understood the intent of the parent to provide support for the foreseeable future, being a period of at least twelve months from the date of approval of the financial statements. - We assessed the adequacy of disclosures in the Going Concern statement within the Directors' report and the statements in note 2 of the Annual Report and found these appropriately reflect the key areas of uncertainty identified.
+We understood and assessed this process, including the key assumptions used for 2025 and 2026 and assessed whether there was adequate support for these assumptions. - The Company is reliant on its parent company for ongoing support, including not seeking repayment of existing intercompany loans and to repay any amounts deposited by the Company as part of the parent company's cash pool sweeping arrangements.
+We have assessed the ability and understood the intent of the parent to provide support for the foreseeable future, being a period of at least twelve months from the date of approval of the financial statements. - We assessed the adequacy of disclosures in the Going Concern statement within the Directors' report and the statements in Note 2 of the Annual Report and found these appropriately reflect the key areas of uncertainty identified.